 • Clean and safe solution – no risk of leakages

-Many chemical processes require large varying volumes of nitrogen, argon and oxygen for inert ion or purging, hydrogen as a catalyst, and many other gases.
-SmartMeasurement™’s ATMF series of thermal mass flow meters, measures mass flow directly without the need of external pressure and temperature compensation.
+Many chemical processes require large varying volumes of nitrogen, argon, and oxygen for inert ions or purging, hydrogen as a catalyst, and many other gases.
+SmartMeasurement™’s ATMF series of thermal mass flow meters measure mass flow directly without the need for external pressure and temperature compensation.
 SmartMeasurement™’s ATMF thermal mass flow meters measure very low gas flows for leakage monitoring with very little pressure drop in the process.
-The ATMF Series features wide flow turndown ratios up to 800:1, integral or remote electronic configurations, HART, or Modbus outputs and have both CSA/FM and ATEX approvals.
-Moreover NIST traceable calibration certificates are supplied with every flow meter.
+The ATMF Series features wide flow turndown ratios up to 800:1, integral or remote electronic configurations, HART, or Modbus outputs, and has both CSA/FM and ATEX approvals.
+Moreover, NIST traceable calibration certificates are supplied with every flow meter.

-• Direct mass flow measurement of any gas with actual gas calibration
+• Direct mass flow of any gas with actual gas calibration

 • The only thermal mass flow meter in the market that provides an in-situ calibration verification